hyperledger-labs/splice/docs/README.md

 ### Changes

-When making a change, push a new docker image into the Docker container, use `make clean && make docker-push`.
+When making a change, rebuild the documentation using `sbt docs/bundle`.